hayesrebecca/microbeBiogeography/README.md

 analysis
   - This folder includes the scripts to run the two main analyses for this manuscript, including:
-    - SEM
-      - 1_microbeSEM.R
-        - This script runs the structural equation modeling script for each host genus and microbial association type.
-      - 2_SEMplotting.R
-        - This script creates the scatterplots for the results from the SEM.
     - NetworkTurnover
       - 1_NetworkTurnover.R
-        - This script runs the network turnover and dissimilarity by geographic distance analyses and generates the results figures.
+        - This script runs the network turnover components and dissimilarity by geographic distance analyses and generates the results figures.
+      - 2_brayCurtisDissimilarity.R
+        - This script runs the microbial community dissimilarity and interaction dissimilarity by geographic distance analyses and generates the results figures.
+      - 3_beeCommunityDissimilarity.R
+        - This script runs the bee community dissimilarity by geographic distance analysis and generates the results figure from the supplement.
+      - 4_plantCommunityDissimilarity.R
+        - This script runs the plant community dissimilarity by geographic distance analysis and generates the results figure from the supplement.

 figures
   - This folder includes the scripts to generate the site map and microbial phylogenetic tree figures.

 ## To use this repository
   1. Run packages.sh to install all necessary packages.
-  1. The only scripts that need to be run in particular order are the SEM scripts.
-Otherwise, scripts are self-contained and can be run out of order.
+  1. Scripts are self-contained and can be run out of order.